James Henry Harden

 Location Of The Grave Of J.H.
 Harden

 James H. Harden is buried in the Forrest Cemetery in Gadsden, Alabama.
 Between Chattanooga, Tennessee and Birmingham, Alabama, take I-59 to Gadsden, Alabama and take the Hwy.
 431/278 Exit at Attalla and head SE toward Gadsden.
-After entering Gadsden turn right on 12th St. Go a few blocks and turn right on Chestnut St. Go 3 or 4 blocks and turn left on 15th St. You will see you are in front of the Cemetery.
+After entering Gadsden turn right on 12th St. Go a few blocks and turn right on Chestnut St. Go 3 or 4 blocks and turn left on 15th St. You will see that you are in front of the Cemetery.
 Go into the main entrance.
 You will see the Chapel/Office straight ahead.
 Bear to the right and go to the second turn to the left.
 After turning left go to the second section on the left.
 It will be in Section 3 Block 6.